 The walk from Monistrol de Montserrat train station will take around 15 minutes.
-From here it will take you around 1 hour 30 minutes to reach Montserrat Monastery.
+Then to climb Montserrat from here will take around 1 hour 30 minutes to reach Montserrat Monastery.

 The start of this Montserrat hiking trail is a little trickier to locate and you may find you need to ask for directions.